Repositories

 Running a manual scan

-Click the play button in the actions column to trigger an immediate scan of a repository.
-The button shows a loading indicator while the scan is in progress.
-You can also start scans from the Scan page using the repository URL.
+Click the play button in the actions column to start a scan right away.
+It shows a loading indicator while running.
+You can also start scans from the Scan page with the repo URL.

 Editing a repository

 Click the pencil icon to edit a repository.
-You can update the display name, default branch, and schedule configuration.
-The repository URL cannot be changed after creation — delete and re-add the repository if you need to change the URL.
+You can change the display name, default branch, and schedule.
+The URL can't be changed after creation; delete and re-add if you need a different URL.

 Deleting a repository

 Click the trash icon to delete a repository.
-This removes the repository from the table and disables any scheduled scans.
-Past scan results for this repository are preserved in the scan results page.
+This removes it from the table and stops scheduled scans.
+Past scan results are kept in the scan results page.